-The event is the culmination of two years of research on the future of Europe, and will convene scholars, experts, and practitioners to discuss the safety of the eurozone, potential divergence in UK and EU interests after Brexit, and the resulting shifts in the global order.
-Participants include Quentin Peel, Baroness Falkner of Margravine, Enrico Letta, Sophie Vanhoonacker, and many more.
+This event was the culmination of two years of research on the future of Europe, and convened scholars, experts, and practitioners to discuss the safety of the eurozone, potential divergence in UK and EU interests after Brexit, and the resulting shifts in the global order.
+Participants included Quentin Peel, Baroness Falkner of Margravine, Enrico Letta, Sophie Vanhoonacker, and others.

 09:15 – 09:45 Arrival and registration

 09:45 – 10:00 Welcome from the Academic Co-Directors, Iain Begg and Helmut K Anheier, and Michael Cox, Director of LSE IDEAS